 How Long After Deposition Is Settlement?

-Settlement negotiations likely started at the outset of the case, shortly after the demand letter was sent to the opposing party.
+Settlement negotiations likely started at the outset of the case, shortly after the demand letter was sent to the other party.
 There are several rounds of settlement negotiations, so a round of settlement negotiations can begin immediately after depositions are finished, or the parties may wait until they investigate what they learned during the depositions.

 What Is a Settlement?